Dingyuan-Chen/C3SM/README.md

 For detailed environment setup and dependencies, please refer to the installation guides in [avalanche](https://github.com/ContinualAI/avalanche) and [ReFusion](https://github.com/HaowenBai/ReFusion).

+## Dataset

+Due to copyright restrictions, the UAVSensorCL dataset cannot be directly redistributed.
+Please obtain the raw data directly from the respective authors or official repositories of the original public datasets.

 ## Getting Started
 1. Train a spectral shift parsing prior module
 ```